sherlock0062/LifeQualAbgabebereit/Readme.md

 this creates the pgadmin4 container which then can be started and stopped from docker desktop to look into all our current and future databases.

-# docker-compose
+# docker-compose and database population
-naviate to the folder where the docker-compose.yml is and in the terminal: docker-compose up
+naviate to the folder where the docker-compose.yml is and in the terminal: docker-compose up -d

-to start the container defined by the yml, in this case a postgres database.
+to start the container defined by the yml, in this case a postgres database detached. if there are any issues with the database volume in the terminal: docker-compose down -v will delte the volume so you can start anew. be aware that this will delete all data of the database.

+then navigate to db where the import_data.py is and write' in the terminal: pip install -r requirements.txt to install the require python psycopg2-binary==2.9.9 which we need for our import_data.py then in the terminal: python import_data.py to run the script to import our data in the database.